Journals

 British Educational Research Journal

 The British Educational Research Journal (BERJ) is BERA’s flagship journal, and has gone from strength to strength in recent years.
 Indexed by the Institute of Scientific Information, Philadelphia on the Social Science Citation Index, the journal is a major focal point for the publication of educational research from across the globe.
-BERJ’s Impact Factor is 2.3 and the journal ranks 140th out of 269 in the Education and Educational Research category.
-BERJ’s Journal Citation Indicator is 1.24 and its Citescore is 4.0.
+BERJ’s Impact Factor is 3.0 and the journal ranks 83/756 in the Education and Educational Research category, placing it in the top quartile.
+BERJ’s Journal Citation Indicator is 1.42 and its Citescore is 4.7.

 Although the journal showcases the very best of British educational research, it publishes articles by, and for, researchers in education throughout the world.
 The journal is interdisciplinary in approach, and includes reports of case studies, experiments and surveys, discussions of conceptual and methodological issues and of underlying assumptions in educational research, and accounts of research in progress.
 For more information, please visit the website of our publisher, Wiley.